ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 - "In order for a computer to function properly, it needs three components: hardware, an operating system, and software."
 - "A computing platform is the stage on which a computer program can run"
 ---

+Improvement:
+1. add links for further readings and insights
+2. I had expected more detail on the comparison of laptop/desktop, etc and the software options.
+3. practical hand-ons

+level of difficulty 3 - right, 2 - much too easy, 1 - somewhat easy,  1 - somewhat  difficult

+Overview of software: At the end refer to other more advanced sessions covering usage of software
+1. Advanced Excel, Access - refer to HSS series. etc

+2. R, PLINK

 Poll questions: